-Button Description See Modify Host Name Modify Host Name page on page C-287
+Button Description See Modify Host Name Host name of the node can be changed.
+Modify Host Name page on page C-287

 Modify Host Name page

 You can use the Modify Host Name page to change the host names of the nodes.